brain4tech/b4t-python-telegram-bot/README.md

 # Brain4Tech Python Telegram Bot
-*A simple and lightwheight Python Telegram Bot with a small range of functionalities using the [Telegram Bot API](https://core.telegram.org/bots/api)*
+*A simple and lightweight Python Telegram Bot with a small range of functionalities using the [Telegram Bot API](https://core.telegram.org/bots/api)*

 **Requirements:**